worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 ### How can we use Nix on Replit?

 Every repl you create is backed by a [Docker](https://www.docker.com/) container.
 Anything you do from your repl, from running code to executing commands in the shell, will happen in the context of the `runner` user in this container.
-For reasons of security, this user does not have root privileges, and therefore cannot install packages using a traditional package manager like Apt.
+For reasons of security, this user does not have root privileges, and therefore cannot install packages using a traditional package manager like APT.
 But the `runner` in a Nix repl can install packages with Nix.

 This opens up an enormous array of possibilities.
 In previous tutorials, we've focused on using repls to run custom code in various languages.
 The Replit DB makes it possible to create applications with persistent storage, but Nix allows us to use a standard DBMS like MySQL or Postgres.
 We can also install webservers and even graphical programs like Inkscape and LibreOffice.